UMAprotocol/docs/docs/getting-started/welcome.md

 ## For Developers

-If you are a developer interested in building with UMA’s technology, start with this [explainer](synthetic-tokens/what-are-synthetic-assets.md) of how UMA's priceless synthetic tokens work, and then follow our [development guide](build-walkthrough/build-process) to learn how to launch your own project on UMA.
+If you are a developer interested in building with UMA Protocol, view this [explainer](synthetic-tokens/what-are-synthetic-assets.md) of how UMA's priceless synthetic tokens work and to learn more about UMA's expiring synthetic tokens.

+Additionally, the [development guide](build-walkthrough/build-process) to learn how to launch your own expiring synthetic token on UMA.

 You can find additional reference materials, including a list of UMA's testnet and mainnet contracts [here](dev-ref/addresses.md).

 ## For UMA Tokenholders

 If you are interested in the UMA project token, please read this [section](uma-tokenholders/uma-holders.md) to learn more about the role of the UMA project token in the DVM and the rights and responsibilities of UMA project tokenholders.

-## Contact Us
+## Contact
 If you have any questions or want to connect with the UMA community, please check out our community [page](community/community-overview) or join our [Discord](https://discord.umaproject.org/).

----